akash-1318/MilkywayUI/README.md

 # MilkywayUI

  This is component library by Milkyway to make your development faster and easy it's responsive for both mobile and desktop.
-You just have to copy paste the classes and bingo you are ready to go with your awesome UI.
+You just have to copy paste the HTML code and you are ready to go with your awesome UI.

  # How it work ?